 THE JANE ORTNER EDUCATION AWARD PROGRAM

-The 2018 Jane Ortner Education Award application will go live on Monday, June 26, 2017.
-For more information about the program and our free resources for teachers, please see below.
+For more information about the program and our FREE professional development resources for teachers, please see below.

 Jane Ortner was a devoted and beloved public school teacher who valued music as a powerful tool for teaching academic subjects.
 Through the daily use of music in her classroom, Mrs. Ortner instilled in her students creativity, confidence in their abilities, a sense of community, and a love of learning.
 In her memory, the GRAMMY Museum and the Ortner family are proud to honor K-12 academic educators who foster a creative learning environment and incorporate music into their lessons.